-The combined oral contraceptive pill can help clear acne, especially if your acne tends to flare up around your period or if you suffer from PCOS.
+The combined oral contraceptive pill can help clear acne, especially if your acne tends to flare up around your period or if you have PCOS.
+A blood test

 There are a number of topical gels or creams that can be used to help treat acne.
 The most common ones include: